irazasyed/telegram-bot-sdk/README.md

 ## Contributing

 Thank you for considering contributing to the project.
 Please review the [CONTRIBUTING](https://github.com/irazasyed/telegram-bot-sdk/blob/master/CONTRIBUTING.md) guidelines before submitting any pull requests.

+## Disclaimer

+This project and its author is neither associated, nor affiliated with [Telegram](https://telegram.org/) in anyway.
+See License section for more details.

 ## License